-Distribution: Occurring east of the Cascades crest in Washington; Washington south to California, east to the Rocky Mountains and Great Plains.
+Distribution: Occurring east of the Cascades crest in Washington; Alberta to California, east to the Rocky Mountains and Great Plains.

 Habitat: Sand dunes and sandy river banks to dry, gravelly soil, sagebrush deserts and grasslands at low elevations.